Information to help you make the most of DNA Painter

 Option 1: Click 'Review DNA match' on the match you're interested in so that you can access the segment data.

-On the detail page, scroll down to the chromosome browser at the bottom of the page (please note - you might need to be on a desktop device in order to see this section).
+On the detail page, scroll down to the chromosome browser at the bottom of the page (you might need to be on a desktop device in order to see this section).

 If you click 'Advanced Options' at the top right of this table, a link to 'Download shared DNA info' appears.
 If you click this link, a file will download containing the match segments.
 You can paste the contents of this file (either comma delimited as it comes, or after opening in a spreadsheet programme such as Excel) into the 'Paint a new match' form on the DNA Painter site.